asphodelius/DotaStats/README.md

 Planning to add in the future:
 - [ ] Smurf or not
-- [ ] Add pro division
+- [x] Add pro nickname instead of the Steam one.
-- [ ] Add pro nickname instead of the Steam one.
+- [x] Add Tooltips for Anon/Pro
 - [ ] Division separation (EU, NA, etc.)
 ---
 Not published yet.